queue

 Description:

-• Queue module for jobs, events and subscriptions.
+• Queue module for jobs, events and pub/sub.

 If it is an array then a client will be picked sequentially by maintaining internal sequence number.

-The url query parameters that start with bk- will be extracted from the url and placed in the class *options object, this is a way to pass special properties without using cache-options, the rest of the url parameters will be passed to the driver.
+The url query parameters that start with bk- will be extracted from the url and placed in the class's *options object, this is a way to pass special properties without using queue-options, the rest of the url parameters will be passed to the driver.

 Source: